NellielProject/Nelliel/documentation/DEV-GUIDE.md

  - Safari 11
  - Chrome 64
  - Firefox 56

+ Retaining compatibility with older browsers when feasible is encouraged but not mandatory.

 ## Versioning
 Upon the initial 1.0 Release, Nelliel versioning will follow Major.Minor.Patch under these definitions: